 Wife’s divorce lawyer argued that the divorce court had abused its discretion in reducing the $500 per month award to $1 per month, followed by an automatic termination.
-The divorce court found that the husband had an after-tax disposable income of $22,472 and the wife had a disposable income of $9,300.
+The divorce court found that the husband had an after-tax disposable annual income of $22,472 and the wife had a disposable annual income of $9,300.
 Although wife possessed a teaching degree, her chance of reemployment as a teacher was “meager,” and she was training to become a secretary, which could provide an estimated annual salary of $6,000.
-The court found that the divorce court’s spousal support order was an abuse of discretion because it allowed the husband’s ongoing standard of living to remain much higher than wife’s.
+The court agreed with wife's divorce attorney and found that the divorce court’s spousal support order was an abuse of discretion because it allowed the husband’s ongoing standard of living to remain much higher than wife’s.
 Further, the appellate court explained that husband could afford to pay his wife more than $500 per month and still have sufficient funds for a comfortable life style.

 Wife’s divorce lawyer also appealed the divorce court’s decision to award her a portion of husband’s retirement allowance and not the full amount she would have been entitled to as a “surviving spouse”.
 The divorce court ruled that the wife’s “contingent interest as surviving spouse” had no value.
 The divorce court found that an expectancy of receiving an allowance as the spouse of a judge did not apply to ex-spouses of judges.
 Ex-spouses are not entitled to the same community assets as spouses, because that would force a judge to pay for an “expectancy, which might never mature.”